 The HITS program includes leadership for both research and education offerings.
 The Co-Directors for research are Tami Wyatt and Xueping Li.
 Overseeing all simulation educational activities is the assistant dean of simulation, Susan H. Hébert.

 The HITS educational program uses state of the art simulation and healthcare technologies to support simulation education for inter-professional learning.
 The HITS research program tests and generates healthcare technologies, applications, and intellectual properties that aim to improve healthcare and healthcare education.

 The HITS Program aims to provide excellent educational offerings and advance the science of healthcare simulation by ensuring experiential simulated learning opportunities and research and development of innovative simulation technologies for healthcare and healthcare education uphold the best practices of healthcare simulation.

 Leading Care.
 Creating Partnerships.
 Improving Health.

-The simulation facilities for the College of Nursing are located in three separate locations on the University of Tennessee, Knoxville’s campus;
+The College of Nursing simulation spaces are located in five separate locations across campus: